ekocloudsec/ctf-25/terraform/challenges/challenge-04-aws-only/SOLUTION.md

 **Key Observations:**
 - Snapshot is `completed` and ready for use
-- Contains 50GB of data from the Domain Controller
+- Contains 50GB of data from a server
-- **Not encrypted** (intentional vulnerability)
+- **Not encrypted** (security misconfiguration)
-- Description confirms it contains NTDS database
+- Description indicates it's a routine backup

-### Step 3: Copy the Public Snapshot
+### Step 4: Copy the Public Snapshot

 Since the snapshot is public, you can copy it directly to your account: